 Third Day was a Christian rock band formed in Marietta, Georgia during the 1990s.
-The band was founded by lead singer Mac Powell, guitarist Mark Lee and former member Billy Wilkins.
+The band was founded by lead singer Mac Powell, guitarist Mark Lee (both of whom were the only constant members) and former member Billy Wilkins.
 Drummer David Carr was the last band member to quit, prior to the band’s farewell tour in May and June, 2018.
 The band's name is a reference to the biblical accounts of Jesus' rising from the dead on the third day following his crucifixion.
 The band was inducted in the Georgia Music Hall of Fame on September 19, 2009.
 They have sold over 7 million albums in the United States and had 28 number one Christian album chart radio hits.
 Their fans are known as "Gomers" after a song on their second album about Gomer.